Thursday, January 30, 2014

 Review

 It's me, Film Guru Lad.
 I am still here to round the nostalgia with my review of TOY STORY 2.
 Looking back now, watching number two again, after a very long period, as a sequel, it has proven to be much better than the first movie (click here).
-TOY STORY 2 results in much-improved CGI that the studio Pixar has undertaken to get it going in three more years.
+TOY STORY 2 results in much-improved CGI that Pixar has undertaken to get it going in three more years.
 Nowadays, the sequel is renowned for showcasing a backstory for one of the new characters with tragedy and emotion.
 It transitions the series from a more cheerful animated delight into a heartfelt approach.
 I like how there's still a double-dose of comedy left to amuse all generations, and for once, the subplot of Buzz replaced by the false Buzz is the one crucial plot point played for laughs.

 In the elements, joining the cast of voices by Allen and Hanks is comedienne Joan Cusack.
 She voices the modelling cowgirl Jessie, and her voice is pivotal to driving this film, even though I have seen her in only a few movies.
 That said, her character would be significant to the film's plot.